maklinger/geodesic_animation/README.md

 # geodesic_animation
 A Kerr BH with photon geodesics coming in.
 Can be used as a screen saver.
+Made together with Claude.

 # Photon geodesics around a spinning black hole